imgix/contentful/README.md

 ## Search for Images

 The imgix app enables users to conduct a keyword search across assets in a source.
 Using the search box near the top of the modal will execute a search across multiple pre-determined fields: file origin path, image tags, and categories.
-To learn more about these fields, see our Image Manager [documentation](https://docs.imgix.com/setup/image-manager#image-details).
+To learn more about these fields, see our Asset Manager [documentation](https://docs.imgix.com/setup/image-manager#image-details).

 <!-- ix-docs-ignore -->